foskvs/USBPatcher/README.md

 Simple SwiftUI app that can to patch \_UPC methods to ACPI Source Language files.

+If you use this software please cite this page.

 ## Usage

  - Open the decompiled SSDT with USBPatcher.